For Parents

 Attach sounds to motions

-We help them remember individual letter sounds by connecting them to a hand movement.
+We help them remember individual letter sounds by connecting them to a hand movement like making the arc shape of the lower case letter n over the nose.

 Step 3